spacebeam/research/site/content/community.md

 Date: 2017-07-16 14:21
 Category: Community

-Growed by groups of cloud forest monkeys, artists, scientists, and researchers that create open-source resources and free public services where humans and machines can easily find new information models and knowledge.
+Growed by groups of cloud forest monkeys, artists, scientists, and researchers that create open-source resources and free public services where humans and machines can easily find new information models.

 The laboratory conducts multidisciplinary research in the fields of artificial intelligence, inconsistency robustness, real-time communications and high-performance computing.